IDEAs in Action Curriculum

-The IDEAs in Action general education curriculum empowers students to design their own educational journey, while providing them with a foundation that prepares them for the intellectual growth associated with a Carolina education and in their future roles as leaders, creative problem-solvers, lifelong learners, and engaged citizens.
-Additional information can be found on the IDEAs in Action website.
+The IDEAs in Action curriculum empowers students to shape their own educational path, while providing a solid foundation that fosters intellectual growth.
+This curriculum prepares students for their journey at Carolina and their future roles as leaders, creative problem-solvers, lifelong learners, and engaged citizens.
+For additional information, visit the IDEAs in Action website.

-The IDEAs in Action General Education curriculum applies to all first-year students and transfer students who matriculate as degree-seeking undergraduate students in fall 2022 or later.
+The IDEAs in Action curriculum applies to all first-year students and transfer students who enroll as degree-seeking undergraduates in fall 2022 or later.
+The requirements outlined in the Catalog are specifically for students beginning their studies at Carolina in fall 2025.

-Students who matriculated to the University prior to fall 2022 should follow the Making Connections General Education curriculum.
-Information and approved courses can be found in archived editions of the Catalog.
+- Students who enrolled before fall 2022 are required to follow the Making Connections General Education curriculum.
+Information and approved courses are available in archived editions of the Catalog.

 The IDEAs Approach: